henhenmuldani/henhenmuldani.com/posts/projects/henhenmuldani-com.md

 ## Overview

-henhenmuldani.com is my personal website that I made to showcase my portfolio and my blog(still development).
+This is my personal website that I made to showcase my portfolio and my blog(still development).
 This website is made using Next.js(Typescript), TailwindCSS, MDX, and Notion-API.
 I use MDX to write my portofolio posts and I use Notion-API to store data from my message form at my website.
 This website is hosted on Vercel.

 ## The Problem